Mahanoy Area School District v. B.L.: District Court for the Middle District of Pennsylvania

 Levy, represented by her parents and supported by the American Civil Liberties Union, sued the school in federal court for the Middle District of Pennsylvania.
 Her attorney emphasized that her remarks were those of frustration made on her own social media account on her own time and contained neither threats nor any mention of the name of her school.
 In October 2017, four months after Levy was suspended from cheerleading, Judge A. Richard Caputo granted her a preliminary injunction that prohibited the school from enforcing the suspension.
 Caputo held that Levy would suffer irreparable harm without the injunction.
 "Simply put, the ability of a school to punish lewd or profane speech disappears once a student exits school grounds."

 Caputo added that the school could not curb Levy's off-campus speech per Bethel School District v.
 Fraser and that the speech did not disrupt the school's operation per Tinker v.
 Des Moines Independent Community School District.
-He rejected the district's arguments that Levy had waived her constitutional rights by joining the cheerleading squad based on previous case law, that it could not be liable for the coaches' actions since it had approved the code Levy had signed, and that she had no constitutional right to be a cheerleader since it was irrelevant whether she did or not.
-"The District's concession that Levy's speech occurred off-campus is all but fatal", he said, finding that Tinker and Fraser's exceptions did not apply as her speech was neither disruptive nor on-campus respectively.
+He rejected the school district's arguments that Levy had waived her constitutional rights by joining the cheerleading squad based on previous case law, that it could not be liable for the coaches' actions since it had approved the code Levy had signed, and that she had no constitutional right to be a cheerleader.
+"The District's concession that Levy's speech occurred off-campus is all but fatal," the judge said, finding that Tinker and Fraser's exceptions did not apply as her speech was neither disruptive nor on-campus respectively.
 Caputo allowed that there were some other cases which allowed schools to impose greater speech limits on student athletes, but those did not come into play since Levy was not engaging in school-sponsored speech.

 Third Circuit

 The school district appealed Caputo's decision to the Third Circuit Court of Appeals.
-A three-judge panel acknowledged that "B.L.'s snap was crude, rude, and juvenile, just as we might expect of an adolescent", but upheld the District Court's holding in her favor, again finding that both Tinker and Fraser did not support restricting her off-campus speech.
+A three-judge panel acknowledged that "B.L.'s snap was crude, rude, and juvenile, just as we might expect of an adolescent," but upheld the district court's holding in her favor, again finding that both Tinker and Fraser did not support restricting her off-campus speech.
 Writing for the panel, Judge Cheryl Ann Krause agreed with Caputo that the speech had clearly been off-campus, thus punishing Levy for it violated her First Amendment rights.
 The school district appealed this ruling.